 Simple content editing blocks are what Gutenberg mostly consists of and that is why most people complain about its lack in the variant in the features of its blocks and functionalities.
 For many Gutenberg’s default blocks may just be enough to compose their day to day content elements but for more critical or detailed design this might just not be enough.
 But with the latest updates, the column blocks as now become more flexible but don’t cover up the lackings in its block design option.

 On the other hand, WordPress page builder comes with a wide range of blocks, widgets, add-ons and more.
 This gives the user the freedom to build their desired page close to their imagination.
-It also enables its users to use other advanced elements such as sliders, carousels, side by side comparison, tables, Call-to-Action buttons, etc.
+It also enables its users to use other advanced elements such as sliders, carousels, side-by-side comparisons, tables, Call-to-Action buttons, etc.

 When it comes to editing your page content, Gutenberg mainly works as a backend block-based editor for its user.
-Despite trying to enable its front-end editing option, it still fails to provide its user with a view of how the page will look like exactly in the front-end.
+Despite trying to enable its front-end editing option, it still fails to provide its user with a view of how the page will look exactly in the frontend.

-Whereas WordPress page builders like Elementor comes with live editing functionality along with drag and drop page building feature.
-It means you will be able to view all changes made on the page in real-time along with the ability to move around widgets and other editable functions.
+Whereas WordPress page builders like Elementor have live editing functionality and drag-and-drop page-building features.
+It means you will be able to view all changes made on the page in real-time and move around widgets and other editable functions.

 Theme, Extensions & Compatibility